Plan Your Visit

 • What You’ll See: High-altitude views, a historic railroad trestle, alpine lakes, and abandoned railroad infrastructure.

-Rollins Pass East (starting in Gilpin County and ending in Boulder County)
+Rollins Pass East (starting in Gilpin County and dead-ending in Boulder County)

 📍 Access via the Peak to Peak Highway, turning west near Rollinsville, Colorado in Gilpin County